 How many people realize a wagging tail can mean agitation, not friendliness?
 Without the animal's audible, unambiguous vocal cues, greeting a neighbor's dog or petting one in the park could be a recipe for disaster.

 But if persistent vocalization is a concern, why purchase, adopt or breed animals in whom this trait is cultivated, like Sheltie dogs and Siamese cats, only to have their vocal cords cut?

 An Australian Shepherd, Phoebe was bred to bark frequently.
 Yet she was devocalized for that very reason, CLAIM: Cutting vocal cords is the only way to deal with a cat who meows loudly as a result of dementia.
 FACT: Many cats with dementia feel insecure and may express that by calling out for the people they trust; cutting vocal cords is a cruel response that only compounds the animal's distress.
 There are many humane options, from medication to games that stimulate the brain and slow the progression of the illness.
 Sometimes just talking to the cat, reassuring him you're nearby, is enough to quell his cries for help.
 CLAIM: Cutting vocal cords is kinder than a bark collar.
-FACT: Positive training techniques are more effective and kinder than bark collars or devocalization.
+FACT: Positive training techniques are more effective and kinder than shock collars or surgery.
 However, collars that release a citronella scent are not harmful.
 And all collars may be removed.
 Once vocal cord tissue is cut—with its life-threatening risks—there is no turning back.
 The animal is forever exposed to serious complications